darianyang/molecool/README.md

 A python package for analyzing and visualizing pdb and xyz files.
 For MolSSI May webinar series.

+This repository is currently under development.
+To developmental install, download this repository adn type:

+`pip install -e .`

+in the repository directory.

 ### Copyright

 Copyright (c) 2020, Darian Yang